KroderDev/laravel-microservice-core/README.md

 - **Configurable Middleware Aliases & Groups:**
   Easily enable, disable, or rename middleware via configuration, and use convenient groups like `microservice.auth` group for full authentication and authorization in one step.

 - **HTTP Client Macros:**
   Pre-configured HTTP clients for communicating with your API Gateway or other services.
+When a request is available, these macros automatically forward the current correlation ID header.

 - **Ready-to-publish Configuration:**
   All settings are customizable via a single config file, making it easy to adapt the package to your environment.